Does Acupuncture for Chronic Pain Work?

 What Is Acupuncture?

 Acupuncture has been used for over 3,000 years and is an integral part of Traditional Chinese Medicine (TCM).
-In this medical system, health is understood as achieving balance between opposing forces (yin and yang).
+In this medical system, health is understood as achieving a balance between opposing forces (yin and yang).

 Traditionally, essential life energy, called ‘qi’ (chee) is believed to flow along channels in the body called meridians, keeping yin and yang balanced.
 Acupuncture points are mapped along meridians — if the flow of qi is blocked, it causes pain and disease (imbalance).